 FHA.
-One program available today is the FHA home loan program.
+One popular program in 2023 is the FHA home loan program.
 The FHA loan asks for just a 3.5 percent down payment and the down payment can come from the borrower’s own funds or gifted by a family member or a non-profit.
 FHA loans can be used to finance a home in a rural or semi-rural area as well as in densely populated urban areas.

 FHA loans can be used to finance a single-family home, a townhome or an approved condo as long as the borrower occupies as a primary residence.
 FHA loans can also be used to finance a condominium as long as FHA has approved the condominium project.

-Note: FHA loan limits are $420,680 (1-unit property) in most counties throughout Florida (Monroe County being the exception)
+Note: 2023 FHA loan limits are set to $472,030 (1-unit property) in most counties throughout Florida (Monroe County being the exception)

 The USDA does restrict where the property can be located because the program is designed to assist those who wish to finance in more rural areas.
 Every ten years after the U.S. Census is released, the USDA identifies eligible areas.
 USDA home financing is great for teachers looking to purchase in more semi-rural communities just outside of Orlando, Tampa, Jax, Ocala, Gainsville, Daytona, Tallahassee, Naples, Sarasota, etc.